markitosgv/JWTRefreshTokenBundle/UPGRADE-3.0.md

 unmapped property satisfies the interface and silently loses the value on every read, which is worse than not having families at all.

-**If you configure `dbal_columns`**, add a `family` entry to gain families, or leave the map as it is to carry on without them.
-A map that does not name the column is taken to mean the table has none, and no query goes near it.
+**If you configure `dbal_columns`**, add `family` and `familyValid` entries to gain families, or leave the map as it is to carry on without them.
+A map naming neither is taken to mean the table has no chains and no query goes near either column; naming one and not the other describes a table half the queries would fail against, so both are needed together.

 ## New: `max_session_lifetime`